 If you have a specific query about a subject, then these can be discussed with subject teachers during Options evening on 6th February, between 4:30pm and 7pm.
 If you have any further questions after this point then please contact the department leaders via email.

-If your query is about completing or submitting options, please contact Mrs Pickering via the Arbor app.
 If your query relates to the general options process, then please contact Miss Matthews (KS3 Phase Leader) via the Arbor app.
-When communicating using the Arbor app, please label your message clearly with who the message is intended for so that it can be directed to that person.
+When communicating using the app, please label your message clearly with who the message is intended for so that it can be directed to that person.